Alexander Stadium: Diamond League

-Since 2011 Alexander Stadium has hosted the prestigious world athletics Diamond League tour until 2019 ahead of the redevelopment.
-Birmingham held the 2nd series of the 2022 tour on May 21, 2022.
+From 2011 Alexander Stadium hosted the prestigious world athletics Diamond League tour until 2019 ahead of the redevelopment.
+Birmingham held an event of the 2022 tour on 21 May 2022.

 Music events

-The stadium has held many music events, including a one-day festival called Party in the Park run by BRMB (now Free Radio Birmingham) radio that featured acts including Nelly Furtado, Westlife, Natasha Bedingfield, Blue, Sugababes, Debbie McGee, Girls Aloud and The Calling.
+The stadium has held many music events, including a one-day festival called Party in the Park run by BRMB (now Hits Radio Birmingham) radio that featured acts including Nelly Furtado, Westlife, Natasha Bedingfield, Blue, Sugababes, Debbie McGee, Girls Aloud and The Calling.
 The event was later moved to Cannon Hill Park where it was in a more central part of the city and so made it easier for people from south Birmingham to attend.

 Expansion

 2011

 In 2011 Alexander Stadium underwent a £12.5 million expansion and refurbishment, including the building of a 5,000-seater stand opposite the current main stand.
 This took the capacity to 12,700.
 The new stand has also become home to the offices of UK Athletics.
 The stand was completed in June 2011, in time to host the Diamond League British Grand Prix in July 2011.